MeXaN1cK/PIXConvertor/README.md

-# PIXConvertor by MeXaN1cK with c++ and QT Creator.
+# PIXConvertor by MeXaN1cK with C++ and QT Creator.